swarmcity/boardwalk-ts/README.md

 After each sprint the dev team will show a functioning DApp demo in which the scenario described by the Episode is played out.

-Once an Episode is completed, devs are free to move on to the ensuing Episode.
+Once an episode is completed, devs are free to move on to the ensuing Episode.

 ## Glossary